Lincoln-Environmental/komanawa-nz-depth-to-water/docs_build/Technial_note.rst

 Data Summary
 ---------------

-A data request was sent out to 15 New Zealand councils in March 2023; this included all 11 regional councils and four unitary authorities.
+A data request was sent out to 16 New Zealand councils in March 2023; this included all 11 regional councils and five unitary authorities.
 The data request asked for all groundwater level data; this included sites additional to any NGMP monitoring sites, as well as any discontinuous or sporadic readings.
 The aim was to collect as much national data as possible, and therefore even sites with only one reading provided some use to us.
 We were open to receiving both groundwater depth and/or groundwater elevation data, but just asked that it was specified to reduce error during the data processing.
 Along with the groundwater level data we also requested standard metadata for each site.

 Our minimum metadata requirements were: